Lining Pro.com Technical Brief

 Structural vs Operations and Maintenance Scoring

-One of the most important parts of PACP interpretation is understanding the difference between structural defects and operations and maintenance defects.
-They are both important, but they do not mean the same thing.
+One of the most important parts of PACPTMTMTMTMTM interpretation is understanding the difference between structural defects and operations and maintenance defects.
+They are both important, but they do not mean the same thing and they do not always lead to the same repair decision.

 Structural defects relate to the physical condition of the pipe itself.
-These include cracks, fractures, broken pipe, deformation, surface damage, missing wall, defective repairs, collapsed sections, or other defects that affect the pipe body.
-Operations and maintenance defects relate more to the pipe’s ability to convey flow, such as roots, deposits, grease, infiltration, obstructions, vermin, and other service-related conditions.
+These can include cracks, fractures, broken pipe, deformation, surface damage, missing wall, defective repairs, collapsed sections, or other conditions affecting the pipe body.
+Operations and maintenance defects relate more to the pipe’s ability to convey flow, such as roots, deposits, grease, infiltration, obstructions, vermin, debris, and other service-related conditions.

 | Category | What It Means | Examples | Common Response |